WinchesterxZ/grocery_items_cost/README.md

 - Calculates total cost of grocery items.
 - Applies a 10% tax rate to the total cost.
-- Outputs the total cost before tax, the tax amount, and the total cost after tax.
+- Outputs the total cost before tax, and the total cost after tax.

 ## Requirements